nats-io/nats.java/README.md

 ### NKey-based Challenge Response Authentication

 The NATS server is adding support for a challenge response authentication scheme based on [NKeys](https://github.com/nats-io/nkeys).
-Version 2.2.0 of the Java client supports this scheme via an AuthHandler interface.
+Version 2.2.0 of the Java client supports this scheme via an AuthHandler interface. *Version 2.3.0 replaced several NKey methods that used strings with methods using char[] to improve security.
+Since NKeys are new, and not available in the server we have not bumped the major version and are just bumping the minor version.*

 ## Installation